Business, digital transformation | Enterprise agility Marketing, product management | Portfolio, value management | Delivery at scale

 David Meerman Scott

-8 thoughts on “Why to Use Buyer Personas in Marketing
+8 responses to “Why to Use Buyer Personas in Marketing”